 I’ll summarize some of the tools, DeFi and NFT projects that I’ve used as well as share some thoughts for the future.

 One of the first things you’ll need to do is figure out how to buy Solana and figure out how to get money into the ecosystem.

-- Buy SOL: The simplest thing to do if you want exposure to the whole ecosystem is just buy and hold $SOL.
-I set up a recurring purchase on Coinbase that buys some $SOL every week to dollar cost average.
+- Acquire SOL: The simplest way to get exposure to the whole ecosystem is to buy and hold $SOL.
+I set up a recurring purchase on Coinbase to buy some $SOL every week and dollar cost average.

 - Wallet: If you want to engage on projects in Solana you’ll need a wallet (like you use MetaMask on other chains).
+You can just send $SOL from whatever place you choose to buy it (e.g. Coinbase).
 My favorite wallet for Solana is Phantom which is a Chrome extension – it’s fast, intuitive and well designed.
 You can also “stake” your $SOL with validators for 8% yield if you just plan to hold.

 - On-Ramps: If you want to bring other currencies to Solana like $USDC, you’ll need to use an exchange like FTX.US that lets you send $USDC to a Solana wallet.
 You can’t do this from an Ethereum wallet or Coinbase (yet).